 So how does this dance between users and the social media channels work?
 First, what we know is that we don’t know it all.
 The social media giants control these channels but do not necessarily open up to the public about everything that happens on their end.
-We do however get glimpses here and there about what makes one piece of content more prevalent than the other, what pieces of the puzzle make something more popular and so on, but they never reveal it all.
-It is definitely a complicated process, but for those of us who try to make sense of this, we have gathered some of the information that can help out anyone looking to create a social media strategy for hotels or a social media strategy for any business.
+We do, however, get glimpses here and there about what makes one piece of content more prevalent than the other, what parts of the puzzle make something more accessible, and so on, but they never reveal it all.
+It is a complicated process, but for those of us who try to make sense of this, we have gathered some of the information that can help out anyone looking to create a social media strategy for hotels or a social media strategy for any business.

 The first thing we know is that type of content matters.
-We can post status updates with just text, single photos, multiple photos, videos, videos and photos.
-All these combinations matter because the type of content you produce gets shown to more people which in turn can lead to a cascading effect.
+We can post status updates with just text, single photos, multiple photos, videos, videos, and pictures.
+All these combinations matter because the type of content you produce gets shown to more people, which in turn can lead to a cascading effect.
 Video ranks number one.
-We have noticed this shift slowly gaining momentum but now it’s in full swing.
-The social media giants have spoken proving that video ranks higher in their algorithm through the performance of posts.
-Video usually outperforms a a photo collage, which usually outperforms a single photo.
+We have noticed this shift slowly gaining momentum, but now it’s in full swing.
+The social media giants have spoken, proving that video ranks higher in their algorithm through the performance of posts.
+Video usually outperforms a photo collage, which generally beats a single photo.

-Another thing to consider is the recent statement by Facebook which claims they are working on bringing people together now more than ever.
+Another thing to consider is the recent statement by Facebook, which claims they are working on bringing people together now more than ever.
 Facebook wants to be a place where people interact in meaningful ways rather than just passively spending time on the platform.
-So if a piece of content you’ve produce is meaningful enough to have interaction, make sure to try to continue creating similar types of content that move the conversation forward in a positive way.
-With this in place, if people are interacting to meaningful posts, you will be on Facebook’s good side and the algorithm will rank you higher than less prominent posts with less interaction.
+So if a piece of content you’ve produced is significant enough to have interaction, make sure to try to continue creating similar types of content that move the conversation forward in a positive way.
+With this in place, if people are interacting with meaningful posts, you will be on Facebook’s good side, and the algorithm will rank you higher than less prominent posts with less interaction.